Steel & mining industry

 prayer bath

 Different acids are used depending on the type of steel to be pickled.
-When pickling carbon steel, sulphuric acid or hydrochloric acid is used.
-When it comes to stainless steel AISI 304 or acid-resistant steel AISI 316L, a mixed acid of, for example, 5% hydrofluoric acid, HF, and 20-25% nitric acid, HN03, is used.
-We can manufacture pickling tanks in lined glass fibre, GRP.
-The pickling tanks are heated with the help of heat exchangers, and we have both plastic and graphite heat exchangers to offer.
+When pickling carbon steel, hydrochloric or sulphuric acid is usually used.
+For stainless steels, such as AISI 304, and acid-resistant steels, such as AISI 316L, a mixture of, for example, 5 % hydrofluoric acid (HF) and 20-25 % nitric acid (HNO₃) is used.
+Pickling baths can be made of glass fibre reinforced plastic (GRP).
+Pickling baths are heated using heat exchangers, where we can offer both plastic and graphite heat exchangers that can be used depending on the process requirements.

-The pumps we recommend are shaft-sealed linear centrifugal pumps.
-Due to the metal particles, we cannot use magnetic drive pumps.
-In the environment around the pickling bath, we can offer gratings and supporting structures that can withstand the corrosion environment - these are made of glass fibre, GRP.
-In combination with the pickling bath, the choice of valves depends on the temperature.
-For the regeneration stage that comes when the pickling sludge is emptied, we mainly use linear centrifugal pumps.
+The pumps we recommend are shaft-sealed centrifugal pumps.
+Due to the metal particles, it is not possible to use magnetic drive pumps.
+In the environment around the pickling bath, we can also offer grating and load-bearing construction that can withstand the corrosion environment made of fibreglass, GRP.
+In combination with pickling baths, the choice of valves depends on the temperature.
+For the regeneration stage that comes when the pickling sludge is emptied, we mainly use lined centrifugal pumps.

 Acid neutralisation department